 Our Analysis and Test Results

-We looked at an enormous number of routers.
-After careful evaluations, we selected the top products currently available and bought them to test head-to-head.
+After careful evaluations, we selected the top WiFi routers currently available and bought them to test head-to-head.
 We split our testing process into five different rating metrics — Features, 2.4 GHz.
 Throughput, 5 GHz.
 Throughput, Range, and Ease of Use — each weighted according to their importance.

 The most important out of all of our rating metrics, Features accounted for 25% of the total score for each wireless router.
 To score each router, we first looked at whether or not it supported MU-MIMO and beamforming — two crucial things that greatly improve the speed of the network in your home.
 Next, we checked to see if the router could cycle the power remotely and if you could turn off the indicator LEDs.
 Last, we tallied the number of LAN and USB ports available.
 Additionally, we also noted any additional features that each router had.
 The Nighthawk AC1750 did quite well.